 Study at the world-renowned UCLA Department of Film, Television and Digital Media this summer!
-The Film and Television High School Summer Institute in Digital Filmmaking is designed for talented and highly motivated rising juniors and seniors.
+The UCLA Film and Television Pre-College Digital Filmmaking Summer Institute is designed for talented and highly motivated high school juniors and seniors.
 This program is a two-week, intensive production workshop.
 Students are immersed in the creativity and technique of cinematic storytelling and challenged to create entertaining narrative projects.

 - • The program curriculum consists of a combination of lectures, practical camera exercises, and postproduction labs

 - • All films will be screened in a state-of-the-art theater during the certificate ceremony at the end of the workshop.
 Friends and family are welcome!